 To go two weeks between sessions, feed your seed culture after the first week.
 It’s simple and convenient to fill the seed culture jar only half full, then when it comes time to feed it, just top off the jar with milk and stir until smooth.
-Be sure the milk is long away from its use by date or else scald it and cool before feeding the culture.
-Then put the fed jar of seed culture back in the fridge.
+Be sure the milk is long away from its use by date and to keep the culture pure, scald the milk and cool it before feeding the culture.
+Then put the fed jar of seed culture back into the fridge.

 Tip #4: If you do use an older seed culture, check the yogurt early.

 From time to time you may end up using a seed culture that has been in the fridge longer than one week without a feed or that remained in the Proofer for a while after it set.
-Provided it hasn’t spoiled, you can still use it to make your next batch of yogurt, but check to see if it sets earlier than usual as it is likely to acidify more quickly.
-It is also safest to turn down the Proofer temperature by 10 degrees for both the High and Low stages of culturing to avoid curdling the milk.
+Provided it hasn’t spoiled, you can still use it to make your next batch of yogurt, but check to see if it sets earlier than usual as it may acidify more quickly.

 Tip #5: Keep the lid on.

 Keep yogurt jars covered during culturing to avoid introducing yeasts or foreign bacteria that could weaken the culture over time.
 The lactic acid-producing culture in yogurt does not need oxygen to thrive.

 If you are lucky enough to find a source of non-homogenized milk, it will make delicious cream-top yogurt.
 For the seed culture jar, it’s a good idea to stir the cream back into the yogurt to redistribute the beneficial bacteria that have risen to the top with the cream.
 This will allow them to be near the lactose that they need to sustain themselves from batch to batch and preserve the full potency of your culture.